-In Part I of this article, I quoted a series of passages in which the Course talks openly about the importance of behavior, and then I sketched a brief picture of how behavior fits into the process of salvation as the Course portrays it.
+Part I of this article appeared in the last issue of A Better Way.
+There, I quoted a series of passages in which the Course talks openly about the importance of behavior, and then I sketched a brief picture of how behavior fits into the process of salvation as the Course portrays it.
 While researching for that article, though, as I compiled more and more quotes, I slowly realized that there was a whole thought system around behavior.
 As this thought system came increasingly into view, I found it utterly fascinating, and actually far more interesting and useful than just a straight case that “behavior matters.”
 So I decided to write a second part to the article, simply because this new vision of behavior deserved to be showcased by itself.

 This is a lengthy article, in part because it gradually spirals toward the heart of the matter, slowly preparing you for a dramatically new vision of behavior.
 By the end, you may also have a new vision of A Course in Miracles.

 We will begin our tour at the most basic and abstract level.
 Behavior is not autonomous.
 It does not spring out of nowhere.
 It is an expression of what we think, of what we believe, of how we perceive things.
 This is so basic that it scarcely needs to be said, but still this is our logical starting point.
 The Course puts it plainly: “What you do comes from what you think” (T‑2.IX.3:6).

 Behavior is an expression of desire.
 It is motivated by needs.

 We cannot leave it at behavior being an expression of thought, because that would leave unexplained why the expression is there.
 Do we just express, without any reason, like a geyser blowing off steam?
 No, we express in order to satisfy a desire, to fill a need, to achieve a goal.
 It takes little reflection to see that this is so.
 We do in order to meet our needs.
 The Course speaks openly of this: